indianspice/Visualization/README.md

 # Visualizations
-This repository contains visualizations of various datasets
+This repository contain visualizations of various datasets